AlfredoBejarano/Umba-Movie-List-App/README.md

 the local data source should be the one providing the true data using caches, so the models in this module use **Room annotations**, To prevent Room classes from leaking to other layers, this module is a pure **Java** module, so only the Room annotations are set as a dependency and the unnecessary classes such as DAO or Database are not added / leaked.

+# Wait, are those commits FROM 2 YEARS AGO?

+Yes.
+And I'll explain why.

+This repository is a technical test for applying to Umba, a Fintech startup from Africa.
+I made this technical challenge before a year and a half ago (in August 2019) using a different architecture pattern (MVVM) and using some old code techniques I had.
+Technical challenges for applying to jobs are fun and highlight what a developer can do, yet, I think some other points like how good a developer code will escalate or how maintainable said developers code will be.
+I want to highlight those skills as well and I saw the old repo it as an opportunity to demostrate how scalable and maintainable my code is.

+## Reasons I chose to change an old repo:

+- The deadline.
+I had four days to complete the challenge.
+I already had a codebase that did almost what the challenge was requiring, If I started from scratch, I would deliver something similar as this but in well, 4 days.
+Applying tweaks and changes to my code took me around 4 hours.

+- How much I've grown.
+Learning in the software development industry never ends, I also want to highlight how much I've improved in a year and a half.
+How much my coding skills had matured.
+I'm an android nerd, I devour all the google talks and Android Developers channel youtube videos and I love learning.

+- The scalability and maintainability of my code.
+The code I've wrote was far from perfect, but yet, something as deep as migrating from an architecture pattern (MVVM) to another (MVP) or updating outdated (like, very outdated) dependencies into newer versions was a breeze, a few bugs were also in the original code base and those were easily debuggable and fixed, testing newly added classes was a breeze as well.
+What I want to show is that the code I write matures quite well, When I write software, my priorities are performance and maintainability.
+Those skills are hard to show in a technical challenge as those code base usually end up forgotten by the developer.

 # The single responsibility principle